axelarnetwork/axelar-contract-deployments/releases/evm/2026-06-Amplifier-Pausable-Gateway-ASG.md

 > once the verifiers are spun up.
 (Caveat: until then, governance is the only owner of these gateways and
 > can't relay, so no pause/upgrade is possible on them meanwhile.)

-### Deferred
+### Out of scope
-- memento-demo: no RPC in config.
-- monad (canonical `0xe432150c…`): no code there — use monad-3.
-- sui / stellar / solana / xrpl: non-EVM, out of scope.
+- sui / stellar / solana / xrpl — non-EVM amplifier chains; this rollout is EVM-only.
+- memento-demo — EVM amplifier but no RPC in config.